First steps

 What if I found a baby bird?

-What if the animal was hit by a car or attacked by a cat?
+What if the animal was hit by a car or attacked by a cat or dog?

 Contain it immediately in a dark box and contact us as soon as possible.
 Cat-related injuries can be life-threatening even when wounds look small.